-You can grow one (or all) of three primary varieties, either in a pot, in a container, or in your garden.
-If you aren’t a green thumb, you can gift them in a bouquet.
+You can grow one (or all) of three primary varieties in a pot, in a container, or in your garden.
+You can gift them in a bouquet if you aren’t a green thumb.
 These are what you should make your selection from:

 Some Facts About Stargazers

 Most stargazers are a delight to have around.
 They are hard but can grow invasively as they are large and tall.
 If you are planting them in your garden, have them rooted at least a foot apart.